hyuseinleshov/hyuseinleshov/README.md

 ### 🚀 About Me

 I am a dedicated learner with a keen interest in web development, particularly in Java technologies.
-Mainly get my knowledge from softuni, but I'm constantly seeking new challenges to enhance my skills and knowledge.
+Mainly get my knowledge from SoftUni, but I'm constantly seeking new challenges to enhance my skills and knowledge.

 ### 🔧 Technologies